-It’s tough to argue with the appeal of Edinburgh as it’s one of the most stunning cities in all of Europe.
-The Scottish capital is packed with a long and dark history.
-The city center is split in two between the jumble of medieval buildings in old town and the perfectly lined Georgian buildings of New Town.
-The city in many ways is a mess, but a beautiful one at that!
+It’s tough to argue with the appeal of Edinburgh as it’s one of the most stunning cities in Europe.
+The Scottish capital has a long and dark history.
+The city center is split in two between the jumble of medieval buildings in the old town and the perfectly lined Georgian buildings of New Town.
+The city, in many ways, is a mess, but a beautiful one at that!
 It’s brimming with class, tourist sites, and character.
 I assure you there is no shortage of things to do in Edinburgh.

 The city is one of many contrasts that offers everything from world-class art festivals to fine dining, rowdy pubs, designer shops, comedians, luxury hotels, and hip coffee shops.
 It’s almost impossible for any visitor to have the same experience or opinion of Edinburgh.
-We tried our best to enjoy a bit of it all, but like all visitors, we’ll definitely have to return someday with more time.
+We tried our best to enjoy a bit of it all, but we’ll have to return someday with more time like all visitors.

 We break down our favorite things to do here from tourist staples, shops, coffee shops, bars, and historical monuments.
-This is what we loved in Edinburgh and what we suggest for a good intro to Scotland’s capital city.
+This is what we loved in Edinburgh and what we suggest for an excellent intro to Scotland’s capital city.

 Climb Calton Hill